So, your chickens are laying more eggs than you can consume, and you wonder how long fresh eggs last.

 Why Are Older Eggs Easier To Peel?

-As raw egg ages, the air sac inside the egg enlarges.
+As the raw egg ages, the air sac inside the egg enlarges.
 As a result, it creates a tiny void between the eggshell membranes.

 Best Ways to Store Fresh Backyard Chicken Eggs